Eclmist/Spectre/README.md

 Written from the ground up in modern C++ (C++20), Spectre improves upon Elixir in the following areas:
   - Code quality improvements - adheres better to SE principles
-  - Less over-enginnered - complexity only when it offers significant advantages
+  - Less over-engineered - complexity only when it offers significant advantages
   - Test driven development - close to full unit-test coverage
   - SIMD acceleration with AVX2
   - Physically-based spectral rendering as a foundation